TudiDotCom/chat-bot-insider/README.md

 # MyChatBot

 ## How to install an Angular 17.3 application
 First make sure you have installed nodejs and npm.
 A minimum version is needed.
-For Angular 17.3 you need at least nodejs 18.13.0 or a newer one;
+For Angular 17.3 you need at least nodejs 18.13.0 or a newer version;
 Here is my stack: https://github.com/TudiDotCom/chat-bot-insider/blob/main/my_angular_version.png

+1. Install nodejs and npm; https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

+Check version:
+- To check nodejs version: node --version
+- To check npm: npm --version

+2. Install Angular CLI:
+- npm install -g @angular/cli
+- check version: ng version

+3. Clone the project: git clone https://github.com/TudiDotCom/chat-bot-insider.git

+4. Open the folder with the project and run "npm install" - to install the dependencies

+5. Run the project in the browser: "ng serve"
+Then open http://localhost:4200/ in a browser to view the project.

 ###